CODARcode/MGARD/doc/MGARD-X.md

     + ```[Out][Optional] data_type:``` Data type of the decompressed data.
     + ```[In][Optional] config:``` For configuring the decompression process (optional).
     + ```[in] output_pre_allocated:``` Indicate whether or not the output buffer is pre-allocated.
 If not, MGARD will allocate the output buffer.
+    + ```[Return]``` Compression status:
+    	+ mgard_x::compress_status_type::Success
+        + mgard_x::compress_status_type::Failure
+        + mgard_x::compress_status_type::NotSupportHigherNumberOfDimensionsFailure
+        + mgard_x::compress_status_type::NotSupportDataTypeFailure
+        + mgard_x::compress_status_type::BackendNotAvailableFailure

 ## Using low-level APIs
-* **Step 1: Create Hierarchy**
+* **Step 1: Build Hierarchy**
 An object ```mgard_x::Hierarchy``` needs to be created and initialized.
-This initializes the necessary environment for efficient compression.
+This builds the decomposition hierarchy for compression.
 It only needs to be created once if the input shape is not changed.
 For example, compressing the same variable on different timesteps only needs the Hierarchy object to be created once.
-Also, the same Hierarchy object can be reused in between compression and decompression APIs.
+Also, the same Hierarchy object can be reused in between compression and decompression.
     + ```mgard_x::Hierarchy<NumDims, DataType, Device_type>(std::vector<size_t> shape, std::vector<T*> coords, mgard_x::Config config)```.
         + ```[In] NumDims```: Total number of dimensions (1 - 5)
 	+ ```[In] DataType```: Input data type (float or double)